trackie-nz/trackie/README.md

 - **Passwordless sign-in** - a one-time code sent to your email.
 Nothing to remember, no password to leak.
 - **Optional end-to-end encryption** you control.
-Turn it on with your own password and not even the operator can read your budget.
-(There is no password recovery - keep it safe.)
+Turn it on with your own password and not even the server can read your budget.
+(There is no password recovery - keep it safe!)
 - **Optional NZ bank sync** via [Akahu](https://akahu.nz) - connect your own accounts so transactions import automatically.
 Entirely opt-in; Trackie works fully with manual import (CSV / OFX / QIF / QFX) and no bank connection at all.